Page cover

 Batch Code Prefix

-The final quantity of this product expected when producing a batch.
+Enter the final quantity of this product you expect to produce in a single batch.

 Min Yield